Mjz86/c_colon/README.md

 a function signature , or a function pointer type will determine the : in , out, and inout registers.

+- in the rare occasion  of using all registers for parameter passing , the caller pushes arguments to the stack , the caller is responsible for the cleanup of the out and inout parameters,  but the callee is responsible for the in parameter cleanup.

+- the registers allocator priority goes like( lower means more priority for being in a registers):
+1.   all inout registers  ( including the ones made implicitly via the overloap of in and out registers).
+2.  all out registers.
+3.  all in registers.

+- after stable sorting of arguments based on in/out/inout the stack arguments are pushed onto the stack from right to left.

+ - the responsibility of cleanup of stack variables:
+ 1. inout and out:
+ these arguments are cleaned up by the caller. the reason is that the caller might read these so they do  need cleanup by the caller. these arguments are allocated on the stack before assignments of the stack pointer  to the base pointer of the callee.
+2. in:
+these arguments are cleaned up by the callee. the reason is that the caller will not read these so they do not need cleanup. these arguments are allocated on the stack  after assignments of the stack pointer  to the base pointer of the callee.

+* the unsafe(dyn-args) dynamic variading functions  ( printf in C is one of the examples, although these functions are unsafe and therfore bad practice to write) implicitly treat the underlying in registers that weren't overlapping  with outs as inout for the abi to be able to clean it up by the caller side.

 the used registers set is :

-for a fastdyncallee dynamic function call ( through a function pointer or a dll call) : all the registers not used in the signature ( except for the base pointer register and other special registers), so the callee's function pointer  is as if it was to its static call , but ,all the callers who use this function have the burden of saving intermediate values into the stack. for a fastdyncaller dynamic function call  ( through a function pointer or a dll call) : no registers are in the used set , this means that the callee  saved all the callee used registers in the dynamic transformation code,  so the caller is free to assume that all  registers not in the function signature are preserved,  making the caller more performant and reducing caller code size. for a static call:
+for a fastdyncallee dynamic function call ( through a function pointer or a dll call) :

+all the registers not used in the signature ( except for the base pointer register and other special registers), so the callee's function pointer  is as if it was to its static call , but ,all the callers who use this function have the burden of saving intermediate values into the stack.

+for a fastdyncaller dynamic function call  ( through a function pointer or a dll call) :

+no registers are in the used set , this means that the callee  saved all the callee used registers in the dynamic transformation code,  so the caller is free to assume that all  registers not in the function signature are preserved,  making the caller more performant and reducing caller code size. for a static call:

 all registers used in the callee and through the function call .